Throughout our courses we balance our teaching with performances.

-During this time you will begin to understand the nature and the language of actor training and what it means to be a professional actor: exploring your creativity, gaining confidence, and losing any sense of fear or self-consciousness.
+During this time you will begin to understand the nature and the language of actor training and what it means to be a professional actor: exploring your creativity, gaining confidence, and finding strategies for dealing with fear and self-consciousness.

 Basic skills are taught in technical classes of movement, voice and speech and a whole series of acting classes, followed by short scene study performances.
-In the TV and Radio studios, you begin to explore screen acting and microphone technique.
+In the TV and Radio studios, you begin to explore screen acting and audio techniques.

-The term begins with a two-day Shakespeare Workshop followed by a series of verse tutorials.
+In the new year you begin with Shakespeare study and performance.
 Please note that beginning your training with a regional/national dialect is a not a barrier to classical training.

-Your TV and microphone work continues with such things as period drama, soap operas, radio plays and commercial voice-over work.
+Your TV and audio work continues with an appreciation of period drama, soap operas, radio plays and commercial voice-over work.

-Following a two-day workshop, this term is completed with a Restoration play performed in full period costume.
-A familiarity with these difficult texts will be needed should you ever work in this genre and if you can master them in your training, you will feel more at ease when you audition for anything (from Shakespeare to Sitcom) during your career.
+This term is completed with a Comedy of Manners production in full period costume.
+This genre includes the great restoration plays as well as playwrights such as Oscar Wilde and Noel Coward.
+A familiarity with these difficult texts and their specific demands will be needed should you ever work in this genre and if you can master them in your training, you will feel more at ease when you audition for anything (from Shakespeare to Sitcom) during your career.

-Following a week of workshops with industry professionals, you will film and record TV and radio clips with external professionals.
-The graduate Showcase takes place in a West End theatre to which agents, casting directors and other industry professionals are invited.
-The training then culminates in two projects to which members of the profession are again invited: firstly, short Ensemble 'Open Space' plays and secondly, fully staged graduation productions.
-Both projects are presented in appropriate Central London venues.
+Following workshops with industry professionals, you will film and record TV and radio clips with external professionals.
+The Graduation Showcase usually takes place in a central London venue to which agents, casting directors and other industry professionals are invited.
+The training then culminates in Graduation Projects including recorded media work and fully staged productions** to which industry professionals are also invited.**

 *NB: Course details and structure are subject to change if necessary.